lubosdz/simpletest-visual-gui/readme.md

 The built in SimpleBrowser is sufficient for testing static pages, but it cannot handle/process javascript events.
 For this purpose, you need to use selenium server only.

-Steps for runnung Selenium Server via SimpleTest Visual GUI:
+Steps for running Selenium Server via SimpleTest Visual GUI:

 1. download selenium server from http://docs.seleniumhq.org/download/
 2. place it into some separate directory, e.g. /selenium/